FIRST STEP Educational Orientation Guide

 The First Step Program encompasses the total visit to Farm Science Review for a field trip.
 It all starts with the ticket voucher system that eliminates the need to handle single tickets and worrying if you have the exact number the day of the trip.
 First Step also includes an orientation on the bus from the local FFA chapter in London.
 While on site during the day, First Step also provides educational opportunities with a worksheet related to sign boards around the site as well as training for the envirothon at the Gwynne Conservation Area being led by students in the ACEL program at CFAES.
 The goal of this program is to have more educational sessions and activities for the students to interact with and participate.

 We invite you to explore all the areas of Farm Science Review and not simply the exhibit area.
-Opportunities also exist in the East demonstration plots (but remember a hand stamp to return to the exhibit area) where anitque tractor clubs are on display as well as educational agronomic plots staffed by OSU Extension personnel.
+Opportunities also exist in the East end of the exhibit area where anitque tractor clubs are on display as well as educational agronomic plots staffed by OSU Extension personnel.
 By riding the shuttle located at the West end of Friday Avenue, students can visit the Gwynne Conservation Area where there are more exhibitors, presentations, shuttle tours, and archery.
 Field Demonstrations will also be in this area where there are many machines in operation including drones and combines.

 Please feel free to print this provided worksheet related to signs located around the site.
 Maps are available in the FSR program, on the website, and also on the mobile app.
 The associated state teaching standards are also available here.

 We will completely fill the commercial exhibit area this year, with over 630 exhibitors from all over North America.
 Encourage your students to survey the grounds and learn about the different agribusinesses available to assist farmers in both crop and animal production as well as in areas of natural resources conservation.